ianstormtaylor/superstruct/docs/reference/core.md

 Assert that `value` is valid according to a `struct`.
 If the value is invalid a [`StructError`](./errors.md#structerror) will be thrown.

-> 🤖 When using TypeScript `is` acts as an assertion guard, so you can ensure that after calling it the `value` matches the shape of the struct.
+> 🤖 When using TypeScript `assert` acts as an [assertion function](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions), so you can ensure that after calling it the type of the `value` matches the shape of the struct.

 ### `create`